VectorInstitute/FL4Health/research/picai/nnunet_scripts/README.md

 - The input and output dimensions of the finetuning dataset must match the input and output dimensions of the pretraining dataset.
 Although the voxel spacing does not technically need to be the same, having different voxel spacings might affect performance
 - The pretrained model must be saved as a pytorch model

 For now making these assumptions is not a problem for our use case.
-Eventually we may want to allow using only certain layers from the pretrained model, allowing datasets with differint input and output dimensions
+Eventually we may want to allow using only certain layers from the pretrained model, allowing datasets with different input and output dimensions